EYFS Rolls Crescent Primary School

 Impact

-From their own starting points, children will make significant progress academically and socially, developing a sense of themselves so that they are well prepared for the transition into Key Stage 1.
+Starting from their individual points, children will make significant academic and social progress, developing a strong sense of identity and confidence to ensure a smooth transition into Key Stage 1.

-Children will demonstrate high levels of engagement in activities, developing their speaking and listening skills, enabling them to access more areas of the learning and communicate to both adults and children.
+They will show high levels of engagement in activities, strengthening their speaking and listening skills, which will enable them to access a wider range of learning opportunities and communicate effectively with both adults and peers.

-We will also aim to help children to make sense of the world around them, to develop tolerance, compassion and understanding of their rights and the rights of others in an ever-evolving world with the support of the Think Equal programme.
+By the end of the Foundation Stage, children will be successful learners, fully prepared for the next stage of their education as they move into Year One.
+Our aim is also to help children make sense of the world around them, fostering tolerance, compassion, and an understanding of their own rights and the rights of others in an ever-changing society, supported by the Think Equal programme.

-Children at the end of Foundation Stage will have developed essential knowledge and skills required for everyday life and lifelong learning.
+Ultimately, children will leave the Foundation Stage equipped with essential knowledge and skills for everyday life and lifelong learning.

 EYFS Learning